yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 * Host = `10.250.0.16`
 * Port = `80`

 And of course, these values can be updated to your liking.
 The parameters we went through as of now are mandatory and must be filled in.
-However, depending on the environment we are pentesting, we might require using some of the other options.
-So, here's a quick explanation on the other options you might potentially use :
+However, depending on the environment we are red teaming in, we might require some of the other options.
+So, here's a quick explanation on the other options you might potentially use:

-* `User Agent` : This option can be used to specify a custom User Agent.
-We will go over on why this might be useful to us later on in the course.
+* `User Agent` : This option can be used to specify a custom *User Agent*.
+We will go over why this might be useful to us later on in the course.
-* `Headers` : Same thing here, custom headers can be added.
+* `Headers` : Same thing here, custom headers can be included in our packets.
 * `Uris` : These are the Uri's Havoc will request when sending data back to our team server.
 Uri's will appear as the following : `/test`, `/news`, `/weather`, etc.
 * `Host Header` : Custom host header.
 * `Proxy Settings`: The proxy settings might be particularly useful to us if we know that our beacon will need to pass through a proxy to reach our team server.
 In some environments, connections must all pass through a proxy if the intention is to leave the intranet.

-With our listener now done, we can create on `Save`.
+With our listener's info now filled, we can click on `Save`.
+If everything went correctly, you should see it at the bottom of your screen.

 ![](/assets/imgs/havoc-c2/Pasted image 20240218202848.png)

 ## Crafting our payload

 It's now time to have, what we call, a shellcode loader at the ready.
 This shellcode loader is a binary that once executed on the target, will connect back to our team server and provide us with a way of remotely interacting with our target.
 Creating fancy shellcode loaders isn't in the scope for this particular course, so we'll keep things simple.
 The target that we will be using for our numerous tests is running a fully updated Windows 10 operating system with all security protections turned on.
 However, keep in mind that this loader is not guaranteed to work against all AntiVirus products.
 This being said, let's have a quick look at the loader that we will be using.

+Update 2025: This loader no longer works.
+If *Cloud* based protection is active, it won't fly.

 ```
 #include <windows.h>